Bain & Company: Zondo Commission findings

-South Africa's National Treasury announced on 29 September 2022 that Bain & Company had been banned from South Africa state contracts for 10 years, for ‘corrupt and fraudulent practices’.
+South Africa's National Treasury announced on 29 September 2022 that Bain & Company had been banned from South Africa state contracts for 10 years, for alleged ‘corrupt and fraudulent practices’.

+Withdrawal from South Africa

+In July 2025, the company announced it will close its consultancy business in South Africa.
+The company said in a statement: "We can confirm that we are winding down consulting operations in South Africa."

 Consulting services

 Bain & Company provides management consulting services primarily to Fortune 500 CEOs.
 The firm advises on issues such as private equity investments, mergers & acquisitions, corporate strategy, finance, operations, and market analysis.
 It also has departments focused on customer loyalty, word of mouth marketing, and digital technology.
 Most of its consulting is on corporate strategy.

-In 2000, The Bridgespan Group was created to work with non-profits and to facilitate pro-bono work for staff.
+In 1999, The Bridgespan Group was created to work with non-profits as an independent nonprofit itself.
 Bain & Company also maintains an in-house social impact practice and pledged in 2015 to invest $1 billion in pro bono consulting by 2025.
 This practice is built upon different pillars, including social and economic development, climate change, education, and local community development.
 Organizations that Bain has supported through pro-bono work include UNHCR, the World Childhood Foundation, and Teach for America.
 Bain's pro-bono work was in 2015 awarded by Consulting Magazine as a winner of their Excellence in Social and Community Investment Awards for having "redefined how companies approach corporate social responsibility."

 Later in the 2000s, Bain introduced service packages for specific areas of expertise, such as the supply chain.
 The firm also became more heavily involved in consulting with private equity firms, advising on what companies to buy, facilitating a turnaround, and then re-selling the company.

 In early 2006, Bain started selling its Net Promoter Score system, which tracks customer sentiment.

 Reception

-According to The New York Times, the results of Bain's consulting "have often been impressive."
+According to The New York Times in 2017, the results of Bain's consulting "have often been impressive."
 An audit by Price Waterhouse found that the aggregate market value of Bain clients increased 456 percent from 1980 to 1989, whereas the Dow Jones Industrial Average increased 192 percent during the same time period.
 Bain promises clients it will not work with competitors but in exchange requires that the client commit to a long-term engagement.
 The firm's approach to non-competition was unique and helped Bain grow through word-of-mouth among corporate boardrooms.
 However, since Bain insists on long-term engagements and implements the advice they provide, competitors claim Bain seeks out insecure CEOs that are looking to outsource their jobs.
 In some cases, Bain's billings increase every year, but the client becomes so dependent, and the firm so embedded in the client's operations, that Bain becomes unfirable.